tonethar/IGME-330-Master/notes/text-1.md

 ### I-F. Using `XMLHttpRequest`

-- `XMLHttpRequest` (XHR) is used to load files from a web server.
-This example will only work if deployed to a web server.
+- `XMLHttpRequest` (XHR) is used to load files from a web server
+- This example will only work if deployed to a web server

 ![screenshot](_images/text-6.png)